-Rodney C. Ewing, MS, PhDFrank Stanton Professor in Nuclear Security; CISAC Senior Fellow
+Rodney C. Ewing, MS, PhDSenior Fellow at FSI; Frank Stanton Professor in Nuclear Security

 The mineralogist and materials scientist is an expert on nuclear waste management and policy and is the chairman of the U.S. Nuclear Waste Technical Review Board.
 He becomes the inaugural chair established with a $5 million gift from the Stanton Foundation.
 Read more »